-The University of Wisconsin Center-Rock County is located in Janesville, 40 miles south of Madison and 80 miles southwest of Milwaukee.
+The University of Wisconsin Center-Rock County is located in Janesville, 40 miles south of Madison and 80 miles southwest of Milyaukee.

-In fall 1990, 1,023 students were enrolled, 38 percent of whom are age 25 or older.
+In fall 1992, 951 students were enrolled, 51 percent of whom are age 22 or older.
 There is a mix of full-time and part-time students.

-The 50-acre commuter campus includes Hyatt-Smith Hall, which houses the administration offices, cafeteria, student lounge, backstage lounge, business assistance center, and videoconference center; Andrews and Williams Halls, large classroom buildings which house the science laboratories, Academic Skills Center, computer lab, and the 65,000-volume library; and Wells Cultural Center, with a 350-seat theater, a gymnasium, art gallery, and the art, music and drama departments.
+The 50-acre commuter campus includes Hyatt-Smith Hall, which houses the administration offices, cafeteria, student lounge, backstage lounge, and videoconference center; Andrews and Williams Halls, large classroom buildings which house the science laboratories, Academic Skills Center, computer lab, and the 65,000 volume library; and Wells Cultural Center, with a 350-seat libeater, a gymnasium, an gallery, and the art, music and drama departments.

-Academic: Daytime and evening Associate Degree Program; Academic Skills Center including tutoring, college orientation workshop for pre-college students or interested adults, bachelor's and master's degrees in business in cooperation with UW-Extension and UW-Whitewater, and extensive film library.
+Academic: Dayfime and evening Associate Degree Program: Academic Skills Center including tutoring, college orientation workshop for pre-college students or interested adults: course work leading to bachelor's and master's degrees in business in cooperation with UW-Extension and UW-Whitewater, and extensive film library.

-Scholarships: New and continuing students planning to enroll for six or more credits are eligible to apply for a variety of scholarships.
-Selection is based on academic achievement and leadership ability.
+Scholarships: New and continuing students planning to enroll for six or more credits are eligible to apply for a variety of scholarships, Selection is based on academic achievement and leadership ability

-Extracurricular: Special support group for adult students, intercollegiate sports, student newspaper, student government, theater groups, various clubs, jazz ensemble, band, mixed chorus, and madrigal singers.
+Extracurricular: Special support group for adult students, intercollegiate sports, student newspaper, student government, theater groups, various cluos, jazz ensemble, band, mixed chorus, and madrigal singers.

-Community interest programs: Lecture & Fine Arts programming, community band, theater events, Career Center, Business Assistance Center, videoconferencing, College for Kids, and non-credit courses offered through the Continuing Education Office.
+Community interest programs: Lecture & Fine Arts programming, community band, theater events, videoconferencing, College for Kids, and non-credit courses offered through the Continuing Education Office.